-One selected Collective in Chinatown, and one in the City of Chelsea, will each receive \$395,000 to develop and implement a community-driven and community-led project in their neighborhood/city.
+One selected Collective in each of the three neighborhoods will each receive \$395,000 to develop and implement a community-driven and community-led project in their neighborhood.
 With the exceptions of planning funds described later in this section, funds will be distributed after a Collective has completed the community engagement and project planning period, and once the project is approved by BIDMC's Allocation Committee.
 The Allocation Committee oversees the process for awarding Determination of Need (DoN) CHI funds.